 Take about a teaspoon or so amount of the gnudi dough and drop it into flour.
 Then, shape the gnudi dough mixture in your well-floured hands.
 Place the oval shaped gnudi onto a floured plate/pan.
 Once all the dough is shaped, chill for at least an hour – up to 24 hours.

 Shell the fava beans and boil in salted water for about 4 minutes – or when floating at the top.
-Cool under cold water and remove the beans from there skin (yes, another layer!).
+Cool under cold water and remove the beans from their skin (yes, another layer!).

 When ready to eat, bring a pot of water to a boil.